neovide/neovide/README.md

 ## Install

+**Note**: Building instructions are somewhat limited at the moment.
+All the libraries I use are cross platform and should have support for Windows, Mac, and Linux.
+The rendering however is Vulkan-based, so driver support for Vulkan will be necessary.
+On Windows this should be enabled by default if you have a relatively recent system.

+**Note**: Neovide requires neovim version 0.4 or greater.

+### From binary

 Relatively recent binaries can be found in the [project releases](https://github.com/Kethku/neovide/releases).
 But if you want the latest and greatest you should clone it and build yourself.

 Installing should be as simple as downloading the binary, making sure `nvim.exe` with version 0.4 or greater is on your path, and running it.
 Everything should be self contained.

-## Building

-Building instructions are somewhat limited at the moment.
-All the libraries I use are cross platform and should have support for Windows, Mac, and Linux.
-The rendering however is Vulkan-based, so driver support for Vulkan will be necessary.
-On Windows this should be enabled by default if you have a relatively recent system.

-**Note**: Neovide requires neovim version 0.4 or greater.

-### Windows
+### Windows (from source)

 1. Install the latest version of Rust.
 I recommend <https://rustup.rs/>
 2. Install CMake.
 I use chocolatey: `choco install cmake --installargs '"ADD_CMAKE_TO_PATH=System"' -y`